MandarGogate/av-challenge-website/challenge-data/data-spec.md

 ### SNRs in the evaluation set

 In previous editions of the challenge we selected SNRs in the evaluation set to reflect accuracy scores of 25%, 50% and 75% (noise) and 40%, 55%, and 70% (competing speaker).
 We estimated psychometric curves according to word accuracy scores obtained from a listening test to find the corresponding SNRs.
-A broader description of the method, and the psychometric curves, can be found in section 2.4 of our challenge paper:
+A broader description of the method, and the psychometric curves, can be found in section 2.4 of our challenge [paper](https://www.pure.ed.ac.uk/ws/portalfiles/portal/305863115/AVSE_Challenge_ALDANA_DOA30092022_AFV.pdf).

 https://www.pure.ed.ac.uk/ws/portalfiles/portal/305863115/AVSE_Challenge_ALDANA_DOA30092022_AFV.pdf